BFI Film Academy Plymouth

 - Oliver Stapleton BSC - Director of Photography, British Society of Cinematographers

 - Ivan Greyling - Producer, Director and Cinematographer

 - Rebel Film Festival - Will and Ben, directors of Rebel Film Festival

 - Round One Films - Film production company

 - Janie Grace - Creative director of Jack and His Brother, Former managing director of Nickelodeon and ITV Kids

 If you are unable to pay the full course fee, don’t let this discourage you from applying.
-Contact Billy Abbott, the project manager (firstname.lastname@example.org), as costs may be waived.
-Bursaries for travel and childcare are also available if you require assistance with these costs.
+Contact BFI Academy Project Manager, Lucy Leake firstname.lastname@example.org.
+Bursaries for travel and childcare may be available if you require assistance with these costs.

 Have a question about the course?
-Contact Billy Abbott at email@example.com
+Contact Lucy Leake at email@example.com